bcatalfo/Math-Solutions/docs/John-M-Lee-Introduction-To-Topological-Manifolds-2nd-Edition/Appendix-A-Review-of-Set-Theory.md

 ---

-$\blacktriangleright \>$ **Exercise A.5.** With notation as in the previous exercise, give counterexamples to show that the following equalities do not necessarily hold true.
+$\blacktriangleright \>$ **Exercise A.5.** &nbsp; With notation as in the previous exercise, give counterexamples to show that the following equalities do not necessarily hold true.

 $\quad \text{(a)} \quad T = f(f^{-1}(T))$.
 $\quad \text{(b)} \quad S=f^{-1}(f(S))$.